 Born 1834 in Hedgerley, Buckinghamshire.
 Married Mary Anne McVee and had four children.
-Caught poaching and transported, arriving on the Norwood on 14th July 1867.
-He married in Australia in Australia and had a further ten children.
+He was caught poaching and transported, arriving on the Norwood on 14th July 1867.
+He married again in Australia and had a further ten children.
 Mem 111

 John Thomas Butler

 Who married Elizabeth Alice Searle in 1862 in London.
 John and Elizabeth emigrated with their children on the Orient, arriving in Melbourne on 16 October 1880.
 Mem 50

 Was born in Redding in 1852, became a master draper and married Amy Beatrice Steeds.
 They emigrated to Melbourne in 1886 on the Sorata.
 They had two sons, Herbert Vyvyan (b 1886), and Leslie Frank (b 1892).
 Mem 77